random82/blog/_posts/2016-06-05-angular2-with-aspnetcore.md

 1.0.0-preview1-002702
 ```

-For this guide I was using Visual Studio 2015 Update 2.
+On top of that I'm using Visual Studio 2015 Update 2.
 Given how quickly **dotnetcore** changes some steps may look diffrently

-## Create new ASP.NET Core MVC application
+## Step 1 - Create new ASP.NET Core MVC application

 Create a new ASP.NET Core Web Application project using Visual Studio